(1) Subject to the following provisions of this section, if an officer of at least the rank of [inspector] has reasonable grounds for believing—

 (b) of the grounds for giving the authorisation.]

-(4) An intimate search which is only a drug offence search shall be by way of examination by a suitably qualified person.
+(4) An intimate search which is only a drug offence search shall be by way of

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 Take a free trial